EVERLASTYING

 View Original

-Taiwan Fall Packing List
+Fall Packing List for Taiwan

-To make the most of your fall trip, it's essential to pack light.
-Avoid carrying unnecessary luggage, especially if you plan to explore multiple cities.
+Avoid taking unnecessary luggage, especially if you plan to visit multiple cities.
 A carry-on and a backpack should be sufficient for most trips.
-But, if you're planning a longer stay, like a couple of months, you can consider using a larger suitcase and checking it in at airports.
+However, if you're planning a longer stay, such as a couple of months, you might consider using a larger suitcase and checking it in at the airport.

 ⋆.˚⟡ ࣪ ˖